-When you are in Syracuse, you'll notice that it is more blue-collar than most other communities in America.
-45.98% of Syracuse’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Syracuse is a blue-collar town, with 44.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Syracuse is a town of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Syracuse who work in office and administrative support (12.51%), sales jobs (8.84%), and food service (7.57%).
+There are especially a lot of people living in Syracuse who work in office and administrative support (14.23%), food service (7.91%), and sales jobs (7.35%).

-Syracuse is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Syracuse does not have a public transit system used by locals to get to and from work.

-The per capita income in Syracuse in 2010 was $20,352, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,408 for a family of four.
+The per capita income in Syracuse in 2010 was $22,493, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $89,972 for a family of four.
 However, Syracuse contains both very wealthy and poor people as well.

 The people who call Syracuse home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Syracuse residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Syracuse include English, Irish, Swiss, and Swedish.
+The greatest number of Syracuse residents report their race to be White, followed by Asian.
+Important ancestries of people in Syracuse include English, Irish, Polish, and Swedish.

 The most common language spoken in Syracuse is English.
 Other important languages spoken here include Spanish and German.